ShaunFerris/Coding-Note-Taking/Python/Python - OOP - Introduction.md

 		print(f'The time is {self.hours} : {self.mins} : {self.secs}')
 ```

 Notice the use of the init method and the self keyword.
 The init method is an example of a special method or dunder method.
+These methods

 ### The str() method
 The `__str()__` method is another special function that dictates what is returned when the print() function is called on an object instance.
 When we call print on a built-in like string or list, we get a nice, human readable representation of the object.
 Under the hood, the list built in type implements the `__str()__` method to achieve this.